Depth360: Self-supervised Learning for Monocular Depth Estimation using Learnable Camera Distortion Model: INTRODUCTION

 \section{INTRODUCTION}

 Accurately estimating three-dimensional (3D) information of objects and structures in the environment is essential for autonomous navigation and manipulation~\cite{thrun2002probabilistic,biswas2012depth}.
 Self-supervised monocular depth estimation without ground truth~(GT) depth images is one of the most popular approaches for obtaining 3D information~\cite{zhou2017unsupervised,casser2019depth,mahjourian2018unsupervised,yang2018every,hirose2021plg}.
-In self-supervised monocular depth estimation, there are several limitations including that this method requires the camera parameters, there is no scaling of the estimated depth image, and it functions poorly for highly reflective objects.
+In self-supervised monocular depth estimation, there are several limitations including that this method requires the camera parameters, it cannot estimate the real scale of the depth image, and it functions poorly for highly reflective objects. {\colornewparts These limitations hinder the amount of available datasets for training and critical artifacts for robotics applications. }

 This paper proposes a novel self-supervised monocular depth estimation approach for a spherical camera image view.
 We propose a learnable axisymmetric camera model to handle images from a camera whose camera parameter is unknown.
-Because our learnable camera model can handle unknown distorted images, such as spherical camera images based on two fisheye images, we can obtain 360$^\circ$ 3D point clouds all around a robot from only one camera.
+Because this camera model is applicable to highly distorted images, such as spherical camera images based on two fisheye images, we can obtain 360$^\circ$ 3D point clouds all around a robot from only one camera.

 In addition to self-supervised learning with real images, we rendered many pairs of spherical RGB images and their corresponding depth images from a photo-realistic robot simulator.
 In training, we mixed these rendered images with real images to achieve sim2real transfer in an attempt to provide scaling for the estimated depth.
 Moreover, we introduce additional cost functions to improve the accuracy of depth estimation for reflective floor areas.
 We provide supervision for estimated depth images from the future and past robot footprints, which are obtained from the reference velocities in the data collection.
 Main contributions are summarized as: